-Every student pursuing the Master of Education degree and/or Class A certification must complete a planned program of graduate work within an approved area and maintain a 3.0 GPA (Instructional Leadership requires a 3.25 GPA).
+Every student pursuing the Master of Education degree and/or Class A certification must complete a planned program of graduate work within an approved area and maintain a 3.00 GPA in their program area and a 3.00 GPA on all graduate course work taken.
+Instructional Leadership students pursuing the Master of Education or Class A certification require a 3.25 GPA in their program area and a 3.25 GPA on all graduate course work taken.
+No grade below C will be accepted for graduate credit.

 Students applying for initial certification in a teaching field or area of instructional support must submit a passing score on the appropriate PRAXIS II test.
-Specific courses are determined by the School of Education adviser based upon department requirements and the student's needs and goals.
+Specific courses are determined by the School of Education advisor based upon department requirements and the student's needs and goals.

 Completion of M.Ed. programs requires acceptable performance on a comprehensive examination prepared by a committee in the appropriate department.
 Each student must complete the Master's Comprehensive Examination during or preceding the semester in which graduation is anticipated.
 Students are allowed one retesting; and if not successful on the retesting, they will automatically be dropped from graduate programs in the School of Education.
-Students should consult their advisers for specific information prior to registration.
+Students should consult their advisors for specific information prior to registration.
+Community Counseling students will also be required to sit for the Counselor Preparation Comprehensive Examination (CPCE) during the same semester.

-Teaching, counseling and instructional leadership are specialized professions that require the ability to relate effectively to others as well as to demonstrate academic competence.
+Teaching, counseling, and instructional leadership are specialized professions that require the ability to relate effectively to others as well as to demonstrate academic competence.
 Because of the special nature of these programs, the faculty reserves the right to recommend to the department head and dean regarding the exclusion of students from enrolling in the practica and internships based on criteria other than scholarship.